rikbosch/PowerUp/Readme.markdown

 ## Who Can I Extend PowerUp?

-We expect extensions will mainly come from new cmdlets.
+We expect extension will mainly come from new cmdlets.
 There are a few ways this can be done:
 1. Write new cmdlets, and make a pull request to contribute back to PowerUP.
 It would be ideal for PowerUp to start being a repository of the very best deployment related cmdlets.
 These cmdlets will be almost always be useable by anyone, even if not throw the PowerUp framework.
 2. Use cmdlets you find elsewhere, imported only in your own psake deploy file.
 3. Write your own proprietary cmdlets, which never have to leave your organisation.

+The core PowerUp framework should not need to change as much as the deployment cmdlets.

 ## What about Azure?